How to Compress Image Online for Free – Complete Guide

 User Experience: Mobile users on limited data plans appreciate lightweight pages.
 When someone in a rural area or developing country tries to view your content, compressed images mean they can actually access it without burning through their data allowance.

 Email and Sharing: We've all tried to email photos only to hit size limits.
-Compressed images share easily across any platform without quality concerns or frustrating "file too large" errors.
+Compressed images are shared easily across any platform without quality concerns or frustrating "file too large" errors.

 Understanding the Two Types of Compression